 RxClass Search¶

-Searches the RxClass database for drug classes by name and returns a JSON-formatted result and a status message.
-It validates the input, handles API errors, and formats results to include the original search term with the returned data.
+Searches RxClass by a provided class name and returns the results as a JSON string along with a human-readable status.
+It validates the input, queries the underlying RxNorm service, and formats the response to include the original search term and results.

 Usage¶